G3orgiaa/Social-Graphs/index.md

 ## Introduction

 For this's year project we have chosen to analyze the Viking Series dataset.
+As a little bit of history first, Vikings is a historical television drama series, that was first aired in Canada in 2013.
+Inspired by true events and characters, the shows tells the story of Ragnar Lothbrok, one of the best-known legendary Norse heroes and notorious as the scourge of England and France (source Wikipedia).

+We decided to choose the Vikings show as our dataset for many reasons.
+First of all it's an award winning amazing show!
+Second of all, we are living in Denmark, the  country of origin of vikings.
+Third, the dataset itself provide plenty analysis opportunities, between all the show's elements.
+Last but not least, the game Assasins Creed: Valhalla just recently was launched so, if you are a gamer the vikings topic is more relevant than ever ;).

-As a little bit of history first, You can use the [editor on GitHub](https://github.com/G3orgiaa/Social-Graphs/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/G3orgiaa/Social-Graphs/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.